ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

 The input can be any type of spatial object that can be described using WKT.
 If the syntax of the input WKT is not valid, this function outputs an error.

-The SIRD of the created object is 0.
+Users can set SRID during the creation of this object.
+Without any specific setting, the SRID of the created object is 0.

 ##### Return Value